 What does a tuning entail?
-The main consideration is to adjust all the tuning pins in the piano so that the instrument is well-tuned and at the proper pitch.
-In addition, part of the visit, I also check on various aspects of care for the piano to ensure that all is well.
+The main object is to adjust all the tuning pins in the piano so that the instrument is well-tuned and at the proper pitch.
+In addition, during the visit, I also check on various structural aspects of care for the piano to ensure that all is well.
 This can range, for example, from looking for signs of moths attacking the felt to checking that the piano legs for a grand are attached properly after a move, watching for signs of structural problems with the metal plate, to checking the regulation of the action.

 How often should I tune my piano?
-This depends on the manufacturer and model of piano, on the environment that the piano is in, the amount that the piano is played, the quality of the instrument, the humidity and temperature of the room, outside weather, and the audience.
-A tuned piano give so much nicer feedback to the piano player and audience.
+This depends on the manufacturer and model of piano, on the environment in which the piano resides, the frequency that the piano is played, the quality of the instrument, the humidity and temperature of the room, outside weather, and the audience.
+A tuned piano gives a much nicer feedback to the pianist and audience.
 The tuning intervals vary from 4 to 18 months or longer, with 12 months being a fairly common interval.
-I usually provide my customers an estimate of when the next tuning would be recommended after I tune the piano and gain some familiarity with it.
+I usually provide my customers an estimate of when the next tuning is recommended after I tune the piano and gain some familiarity with it..

 Which is better -- Aural or electronic tuning?
 A skilled piano tuner-technician can do a good job in either approach, but the real test of quality of the tuning and the piano's sound will be based on what you hear, not what you see.
 The physics involved in listening for the beats of two notes (based on the interference from their partials) produces a degree of accuracy in the tuning of any one note that can likely be matched with a meter.
-But I personally feel that there are significant subjective decisions being made during a tuning, whether for unisons or scale stretch or tonal aspects, for which it is better to use your hearing rather than depend on looking at what a meter says.
-I personally prefer tuning by ear rather than by eye.
+For those interested in details, my article on Aural Tuning of Pianos can be downloaded from the menu.

 Why should I seek a highly trained tuner?
 Can't I just use a tuning tool myself?
 I enjoy showing my customers who are interested the intervals I use and how I listen for beats to guide the Aural piano tuning.
 They can see that to achieve a quality tuning, it takes a lot of training and knowledge, and so far none of them have tried to do it themselves.
 Also, the professional tuner is trained and prepared to service any mechanical problem that can arise in a complicated instrument containing about 6 to 7 thousand parts.